 Breaking the Cycle of Generational Poverty in Metro Atlanta

 The Atlanta Women’s Foundation undertook a proprietary research project to learn more about how women and girls experience poverty in our five-county service area.
-The results of this research have deepened AWF’s understanding of the issues impacting women and girls in our community.
-We will be using that information to direct our future activities and to help our nonprofit partners and the community work more effectively.
+The results of this research have deepened AWF’s understanding of the issues impacting women and girls in our community, which we used to direct our activities and to help our nonprofit partners and the community work more effectively.